caiks/WBOT02/README.md

 10, 2, (2e302, 2e303, 2f302, 2f303, 36303, 37303, 3e303, 3f303, 46303, 47303, 4e302, 4e303, 4f302, 4f303, 70012)
 ...
 ```
 The third digit shows the number of steps along the computed *variable's decomposition*.
-The last two hexadeceimal digits show the *value* at that granularity.
-The first two hexadeceimal digits show the position in the frame.
+The last two hexadecimal digits show the *value* at that granularity.
+The first two hexadecimal digits show the position in the frame.
 Use the following map to work out where the *variables* are -
 ```
 10	11	12	13	14	15	16	17
 18	19	1A	1B	1C	1D	1E	1F